Skip to Content

 Your needle lives in the heart of your carburetor, and to access it, you’ll need to remove it from the bike.
 The needle moves up and down inside the emulsion tube in response to throttle application.
 The higher the needle inside the emulsion tube, the more gas the engine gets.

-A clip at the top of the needle sets the base height of the needle, it has five positions.
+A clip at the top of the needle sets the base height of the needle; it has five positions.
 The clip is usually set to the 3rd position down.
 Moving the clip down one position will hold the needle higher up and help supply more gas (Richer).
-Conversely moving the clip up will lean out the mix.
+Conversely, moving the clip up will lean out the mix.

-Adjusting the clip position is a trial and error procedure.
-A systematic approach works best as removing and fitting some carbs can be a pain in the ass.
+Adjusting the clip position is a trial-and-error procedure.
+A systematic approach works best, as removing and fitting some carbs can be a pain in the ass.

 Ignition Fault

-An ignition fault can allow a bike to idle but fail at higher rpm.
-Here are some of the checks you can make.
-Some bikes will run without a battery, while others require a strong, fully charged battery.
-Use a voltmeter and check your battery.
+Here are some links to simple checks you can make.
+Note some bikes will run without a battery, while others require a strong, fully charged battery.
+Use a voltmeter and check your battery as per the following links:

 A faulty spark plug or the wrong plug type is a common cause of intermittent performance issues.
-Best to confirm the plug code by checking your manual.
+Best to confirm the plug code by checking your owner’s manual.

-Check also that the battery is charging at idle.
-Anything over 12.65 indicates it’s charging.
-Visually check the condition of your plug, cap, plug wire, and coil.
+Visually check the condition of your plug cap, plug wire, and coil.

 Using a simple in-line spark tester, fit the tester and check the spark as you give the bike gas.

-If the spark in the inspection window fails, you’ll need to check the resistor cap and run a resistance test on the coil, stator, and pickup, also possible for the CDI box to cause a stalling issue.
+If the spark in the inspection window fails, you’ll need to check the resistor cap and run a resistance test on the coil, stator, and pickup; also possible for the CDI box to cause a stalling issue.

-You’ll find the tools I recommend including an inline ignition system test here on the ATV tools page and you’ll find common spare parts here on the ATV parts page.
+You’ll find the tools I recommend, including an inline ignition system test, here on the ATV tools page, and you’ll find common spare parts here on the ATV parts page.

 Plugged Exhaust